michelkana/lendingclub/CS109aLendingClub_Models.md

 ```
 xgb_model = fit_predict_evaluate(xgb_model, X_train, y_train, X_val, y_val, df_cv_scores)
 ```

-    C:\Anaconda\lib\site-packages\xgboost\sklearn.py:224: DeprecationWarning: The seed parameter is deprecated as of version .6.Please use random_state instead.seed is deprecated.
-      'seed is deprecated.', DeprecationWarning)
-    C:\Anaconda\lib\site-packages\xgboost\sklearn.py:231: DeprecationWarning: The nthread parameter is deprecated as of version .6.Please use n_jobs instead.nthread is deprecated.
-      'nthread is deprecated.', DeprecationWarning)

     XGBClassifier:
     Accuracy score on training set is 88.35%

-    C:\Anaconda\lib\site-packages\xgboost\sklearn.py:224: DeprecationWarning: The seed parameter is deprecated as of version .6.Please use random_state instead.seed is deprecated.
-      'seed is deprecated.', DeprecationWarning)
-    C:\Anaconda\lib\site-packages\xgboost\sklearn.py:231: DeprecationWarning: The nthread parameter is deprecated as of version .6.Please use n_jobs instead.nthread is deprecated.
-      'nthread is deprecated.', DeprecationWarning)
-    C:\Anaconda\lib\site-packages\xgboost\sklearn.py:224: DeprecationWarning: The seed parameter is deprecated as of version .6.Please use random_state instead.seed is deprecated.
-      'seed is deprecated.', DeprecationWarning)
-    C:\Anaconda\lib\site-packages\xgboost\sklearn.py:231: DeprecationWarning: The nthread parameter is deprecated as of version .6.Please use n_jobs instead.nthread is deprecated.
-      'nthread is deprecated.', DeprecationWarning)
-    C:\Anaconda\lib\site-packages\xgboost\sklearn.py:224: DeprecationWarning: The seed parameter is deprecated as of version .6.Please use random_state instead.seed is deprecated.
-      'seed is deprecated.', DeprecationWarning)
-    C:\Anaconda\lib\site-packages\xgboost\sklearn.py:231: DeprecationWarning: The nthread parameter is deprecated as of version .6.Please use n_jobs instead.nthread is deprecated.
-      'nthread is deprecated.', DeprecationWarning)
-    C:\Anaconda\lib\site-packages\xgboost\sklearn.py:224: DeprecationWarning: The seed parameter is deprecated as of version .6.Please use random_state instead.seed is deprecated.
-      'seed is deprecated.', DeprecationWarning)
-    C:\Anaconda\lib\site-packages\xgboost\sklearn.py:231: DeprecationWarning: The nthread parameter is deprecated as of version .6.Please use n_jobs instead.nthread is deprecated.
-      'nthread is deprecated.', DeprecationWarning)
-    C:\Anaconda\lib\site-packages\xgboost\sklearn.py:224: DeprecationWarning: The seed parameter is deprecated as of version .6.Please use random_state instead.seed is deprecated.
-      'seed is deprecated.', DeprecationWarning)
-    C:\Anaconda\lib\site-packages\xgboost\sklearn.py:231: DeprecationWarning: The nthread parameter is deprecated as of version .6.Please use n_jobs instead.nthread is deprecated.
-      'nthread is deprecated.', DeprecationWarning)
-    C:\Anaconda\lib\site-packages\xgboost\sklearn.py:224: DeprecationWarning: The seed parameter is deprecated as of version .6.Please use random_state instead.seed is deprecated.
-      'seed is deprecated.', DeprecationWarning)
-    C:\Anaconda\lib\site-packages\xgboost\sklearn.py:231: DeprecationWarning: The nthread parameter is deprecated as of version .6.Please use n_jobs instead.nthread is deprecated.
-      'nthread is deprecated.', DeprecationWarning)
-    C:\Anaconda\lib\site-packages\xgboost\sklearn.py:224: DeprecationWarning: The seed parameter is deprecated as of version .6.Please use random_state instead.seed is deprecated.
-      'seed is deprecated.', DeprecationWarning)
-    C:\Anaconda\lib\site-packages\xgboost\sklearn.py:231: DeprecationWarning: The nthread parameter is deprecated as of version .6.Please use n_jobs instead.nthread is deprecated.
-      'nthread is deprecated.', DeprecationWarning)
-    C:\Anaconda\lib\site-packages\xgboost\sklearn.py:224: DeprecationWarning: The seed parameter is deprecated as of version .6.Please use random_state instead.seed is deprecated.
-      'seed is deprecated.', DeprecationWarning)
-    C:\Anaconda\lib\site-packages\xgboost\sklearn.py:231: DeprecationWarning: The nthread parameter is deprecated as of version .6.Please use n_jobs instead.nthread is deprecated.
-      'nthread is deprecated.', DeprecationWarning)
-    C:\Anaconda\lib\site-packages\xgboost\sklearn.py:224: DeprecationWarning: The seed parameter is deprecated as of version .6.Please use random_state instead.seed is deprecated.
-      'seed is deprecated.', DeprecationWarning)
-    C:\Anaconda\lib\site-packages\xgboost\sklearn.py:231: DeprecationWarning: The nthread parameter is deprecated as of version .6.Please use n_jobs instead.nthread is deprecated.
-      'nthread is deprecated.', DeprecationWarning)

     K-fold cross-validation results on validation set:
      average accuracy is 85.82%
      average F1 is 79.66%